caomw/LibrealSense-and-OpenCV-integration/README.md

 This will be a project explaining how to integrate the OpenCV and Librealsense in Visual Studio 2013.
 The Sample Code will allow to display and save the acquired images in a openCV window and store them in a Mat file.

+The depth data has 16 bytes and it is converted to 8bits to visualization purposes.

 ## Installation

 Assuming that you have already installed OpenCV and librealsense, you should create a new project in VS2013.